Erin McLeod: Retirement

-She announced her retirement from international soccer in January 2023 having last appeared in a friendly against New Zealand in October 2021.
+She announced her retirement from international soccer in January 2023 having made her last appearance in a friendly against New Zealand in October 2021.

 Player profile

 Style of play

-In the early years of her career, McLeod's playing style was described as exuberant and with "boisterous" energy.
+In the early years of her career, McLeod's playing style was described as exuberant, with "boisterous" energy.
 Her kinetic style of goalkeeping was something that came naturally to her in her youth.
-Tim Rosenfeld, now a coach at the University of Wisconsin, first saw McLeod in the early 2000s while he was coaching at Penn State University and noted that she was "out of control" and kept coming off her line "going for balls she had no business going for."
+Tim Rosenfeld, who would go on to become a coach at the University of Wisconsin, first saw McLeod in the early 2000s while he was coaching at Penn State University and noted that she was "out of control" and kept coming off her line "going for balls she had no business going for."
 When she eventually transferred to Penn State in 2004, Rosenfeld stated that "she'd make saves that no one in the world could make, but she'd also made decisions that allowed a bad goal."
 As a youth player in 2002, the FIFA U-19 Women's World Championship Technical Study Group noted that she was "self-assured in all situations," has "good positioning" and "organized defense well."

-After gaining more experience in goal, McLeod has improved her control and composure.
-Canadian head coach John Herdman has noted her ability to stay focused, sharp and alert as well as her strength when faced with great crosses.
+After gaining more experience in goal, McLeod improved her control and composure.
+Canadian head coach John Herdman noted her ability to stay focused, sharp and alert as well as her strength when faced with great crosses.
 In 2007, the FIFA Women's World Cup Technical Study Group stated that she was an "influential goalkeeper" with "steady performances."
 In 2012, the Olympic Football Tournament Technical Study Group noted that she was a "reliable goalkeeper with good positional play" and that she "comes off her line to good effect."
 She has been noted for her dedication, hard work, and attention to detail when playing.

 McLeod has been known to rely on meditation to deal with mental fatigue and mentally prepare for games.
-She has said that Buddhist principles drive her meditation and her selfless lifestyle.
-Herdman has noted that because of this, McLeod has a calm and comforting presence on the field.
+She has said that Buddhist principles drive her meditation and her lifestyle.
+Herdman noted that, because of this, McLeod had a calm and comforting presence on the field.
 She has been recognized for her leadership on and off the field.
-Her ability to effectively communicate with her back line allows her to take complete control, creating an organized defence.
+Her ability to effectively communicate with her back line allowed her to take complete control, creating an organized defence.
 In 2015, the FIFA Women's World Cup Technical Study Group called her a "goalkeeper with good positioning and technique" and stated that she "played with confidence and leadership" and "communicated well from the back."